arcs-njit-edu/Docs/docs/faq/rhel_9_faq.md

 # FAQ: RHEL8 to RHEL9 OS Upgrade

-We are upgrading Wulver's operating system from RHEL8 to RHEL9 during the September maintenance cycle.
+We are upgrading Wulver's operating system from RHEL8 to RHEL9 during the [September maintenance cycle](../news/posts/2025-07-29.md/#wulver-maintenance).<br>
 Please review these frequently asked questions.
 Please contact us if you have further questions.

 ??? question "What is changing on Wulver with the OS upgrade from RHEL8 to RHEL9?"